 - Deed in lieu of foreclosure

-As with a "short sale" your lender is agreeing to take the deed to your home and cancel your debt.
+Similar to a "short sale," but your lender agrees to take the deed to your home and cancel your debt.
 Do not ask for a deed-in-lieu if you have equity in the house.
 The mortgage holder will not accept a deed-in-lieu if there are other liens on the property.

 - Mortgage assumption

 You sell your home to a buyer who assumes your mortgage.
 The buyer must be able to qualify for the loan, and the home cannot be worth significantly less than the mortgage amount.
 The servicer may charge a fee.

 If you decide to give up the house, filing for bankruptcy may be a good option.
 Often negotiating a "short sale" or "deed in lieu" can be complicated and difficult.
 Also, you may have other debts and can’t see how you’re going to get out from under them.
 In this situation bankruptcy may be a reasonable choice to help you get a fresh start and move on to financial health.
 You may want to consult a bankruptcy attorney before you make any final decisions.

 What are the tax consequences of a workout if the lender gives up part of my debt?

 If the mortgage holder "writes off" (gives up) any part of the debt you owe - even if they reduce your interest rate - the IRS may consider it as income to you and charge you taxes on that income.
 However, if you were insolvent (your debts are more than your assets) at the time the debt was forgiven, you may be exempt from any taxes for the forgiven debt.